MarkhamLee/internet-and-iot-data-platform/README.md

 # API and IoT Data Platform

-This repository is the platform layer for ingesting data from public APIs, IoT devices, and network and infrastructure sources, powering dashboards, alerts, and agentic workflows.
-It packages ETL (extract-transform-load) jobs, agents, monitoring services, and automation components as Dockerized workloads in a [K3s-based private cloud](https://github.com/MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects).
+This repository is a platform for ingesting data from public APIs, IoT devices, networking devices and other services, to enable dashboards, alerts, and agentic workflows.
+The ETL (extract-transform-load) jobs, agents, monitoring services, and automation are deployed as Dockerized workloads to a [K3s-based private cloud](https://github.com/MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects).

-GitHub Actions builds the containers, DockerHub distributes them, and ArgoCD deploys them.
-Shared libraries and reusable infrastructure make it faster to deliver new ETL pipelines, IoT services, and agents without reinventing common patterns for data access, alerting, and observability.
+GitHub Actions builds the containers and pushes/stores them on Docker Hub, and ArgoCD deploys them to K3s.
+Reusable infrastructure in the form of private code libraries for alerting, data I/O, database writes and agentic AI, enable fast creation of new data pipelines, monitoring services and AI agents, as the development effort is nearly entirely focused on building new features rather than rebuilding common patterns for data access, alerting, and observability.

 ## System Architecture and Data Flow